How To Eat Legumes

 I love legumes!
 This whole class of food is highly underrated.
 I’m going to tell you some reasons to commit to eating this food group regularly, what my favorite 10 are, and give you my BEST legume recipes (including my famous split-pea soup) in a free ebook!

-They’re cheap, they’re high in fiber, they’re high in micro-nutrients, they’re filling, they’re low in calories, and they’re easy to obtain, worldwide.
+Legumes are cheap.
+They’re high in fiber.
+They’re high in micro-nutrients.
+They’re filling.
+They’re low in calories, and they’re easy to obtain, worldwide.
 They store well and have a long shelf life, especially split peas and many beans.

 Legumes are high in protein while being low in fat.
 In his book How Not To Die, Dr. Michael Gregor cited major studies that associate higher legume consumption (about a cup a day) with lower risks for cancer, diabetes, and obesity.